pixelbrahma/FLAPPY-BIRDS/README.md

 # FLAPPY BIRDS

-A straightforward Flappy birds clone
+A straightforward Flappy birds clone created using primitive shapes.

 Features :
 1. Obstacles and gaps at random heights.